floriankuehl/devworx/README.md

 <p>Internally, the <code>Documentation</code> controller routes the HTML files of the Doxygen Documentation to the frontend via the action <code>Documentation::show</code>.</p>
 <p>No renderer is used, because the files are routed directly.</p>

+<h3>Development Context</h3>
+<p>This context is used for extending or maintaining the project.
+This includes managing models, performance tracking, file statistics and backups.
+This context is not finished yet.</p>

 <h2>Classes</h2>
 <p>All the utility classes, as well as some core classes, have static functions for easy reuse in different codes.
 The <code>Devworx\Frontend</code> class handles the whole architecture statically.</p>
 <p>Controllers, Requests, Repositories, Models, Renderers and Views work by instancing.</p>